jbripley/brazil/README.markdown

 Brazil is a standard Ruby on Rails application.
 After following the installation steps, start it by running, for example, the server script: `./script/server`

 ## Current limitations
-Brazil requires a version table in the format _VERSION_SCHEMA_NAME_X_Y_Z, to exist in any database schema that you want to deploy changes to.
+Brazil requires a version table in the format `_VERSION_SCHEMA_NAME_X_Y_Z`, to exist in any database schema that you want to deploy changes to.

 ## Example database
 You can setup a example database with some example Database Instances, Apps, Activities, Changes and Versions.
 This will reset the database, so please make a copy of **db/development.sqlite3** if there is something you want to keep.
 Run `rake brazil:reset` to setup the example db.